zextras/tech-doc/source/_includes/_multiserver-installation/srv5.rst

       # Nginx Lookup servers
       nginxlookup.server.protocol=https
-      nginxlookup.server.urls=127.0.0.1
+      nginxlookup.server.urls=172.16.0.15
-      memcached.server.urls=127.0.0.1
+      memcached.server.urls=172.16.0.14

    Make sure that:

    * in line 2 protocol is **https**
-   * in line 3 there is at least the current node's (SRV5) IP
+   * in line 3 there must be the IP address of one AppServer, we use the current node's IP Address for simplicity
-   * in line 4 the SRV4_IP is written, to allow this node's access to Memcached
+   * in line 4 |vsip| is written, to allow this node's access to Memcached, which is installed on the *Proxy Node*

 #.
 Fix carbonio-mailbox token access